By-Laws of the Bonneville Bicycle Club

 - Duties of the Secretary

-- Keep accurate, permanent record of all business transacted at the membership and Board of Directors meetings, contracts and other formal activities of the club.
+- Keep accurate, permanent record of all business transacted at the membership and Board of Directors meetings and other formal activities of the club, including taking minutes at board meetings.
+Minutes should include a tracking of actions, responsibilities and results.

 - Duties of the Treasurer